 The only thing more striking than this color is the ultra-blunt ends.
 (How satisfying is this?)
-Proof that a super-blunt cut will make a cool shade shine even more.
+It's proof that a super-blunt cut will make a cool shade shine even more.

 Lighten an ashy blonde mix up with just a subtle hint of silver for a soft final look with tons of depth.

 Rather than jarring, this deep yet soft, smoky shade is totally practical—and it's the perfect example of an ashy silver balayage coming to life in a wearable way.

 Give a dark, natural brunette some extra depth with a subtle hint of silver balayage on the ends.

 Feeling a little intimidated?
 It's okay to ease into it.
 Rather than painting every strand silver, go for the strategically placed highlight route instead, and get an equally edgy look (with less commitment), like this gorgeous curly style.

 Natural brunettes, this trend was made for you.
 A silver balayage blended perfectly into your natural hues will make for a low-maintenance look you'll be happy to occasionally touch up (or just let grow out).

 Make your new metallic hue pop with face-framing highlights that cascade into a silvery-brunette hue on your shafts and ends.
-The contrast between the natural roots and the front highlights just makes 'em stand out even more.
+The contrast between the natural roots and the front highlights just makes them stand out even more.

 Smudged roots, blonde shafts, and silvery ends?
 Sign us up any day of the week.
 The perfect beach waves are just the cherry on top (which you can replicate with our best tips here).

 The perfect way to take a dyed blonde 'do up a notch?
-Say "hello" to subtle hints of silver.
-Rivera cautions clients to seek out a colorist with the required knowledge of chemicals, as well as the appropriate technique required to achieve a gorgeous balayage.
+Say hello to subtle hints of silver.
+Rivera cautions clients to seek out a colorist with the required knowledge of chemicals, as well as the appropriate technique to achieve a gorgeous balayage.